-At Sir Jonathan North our aim is to 'create good people'.
+At Sir Jonathan North our aim is to 'create good people' by being kind, working together and working hard.
 In order to do this, we offer a curriculum that provides both academic excellence and holistic development.
 In other words, we take every opportunity to develop the 'whole child'.
 Through a culture of nurture, support and mutual respect, we seek to challenge our students by encouraging them to take risks, explore new ideas and acknowledge that making mistakes is essential for learning.
 We focus on helping our students to become resilient learners and develop the skills and character to prepare them for the future.
-Our support is based around the 4Rs (the College values) and both the academic and pastoral teams support each aspect of a student's journey through Sir Jonathan North ensuring there are no barriers in helping them reach their potential.
+Our support is based around the 4Rs (the College values) and both the academic and pastoral teams support each aspect of a student's journey through Sir Jonathan North Girls' College ensuring there are no barriers in helping them reach their potential.